 Isley: I'm really big into fashion.
 I love floral dresses, vintage dresses and jackets.
 I own a million pairs of shoes lol.
 I actually have a really bad shopping problem.

-Monika: Are you involved in the life of your local LGBT community?
+Monika: How are you involved in your local LGBT community?

-Monika: What would you recommend to transgender women that are afraid of early transition, discrimination and hatred?
+Monika: What advice would you give to transgender women who are fearful of transitioning early due to concerns about discrimination and negativity?

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your current goals, and where do you envision yourself in the next 5 to 7 years?

 Isley: I see myself touring and making music.
 Living in Germany and married with kids.
 I want a house near the Alps in the forest and want to take pictures and raise a beautiful healthy family.

-Monika: Could you say that you are a happy woman now?
+Monika: Would you say that you are a happy woman now?

 Isley: I've always been a woman!